nickbrandt/GitLab/doc/user/project/web_ide/index.md

 If Interactive Terminals are available for the current user, the **Terminal** button is visible in the right sidebar of the Web IDE.
 Click this button to open or close the terminal tab.

-Once open, the tab shows the **Start Web Terminal** button.
+After opening, the tab shows the **Start Web Terminal** button.
 This button may be disabled if the environment is not configured correctly.
 If so, a status message describes the issue.
 Here are some reasons why **Start Web Terminal** may be disabled: